Anerkiki/pokegotchi-using-pokeapi/README.md

 # To Dos (Delete from README after)

+## Add to README

+Consistant variable/id/class names -

+ids and classes are all in kebab-case

+with the exception of modal ids which are in camelCase

 ## Next:
 At end of displayPokemon function
 - Add a function to open alert modal anytime any pokemon's health or hunger is at 0
   - That specifies which trait needs rectifying

 ### Then:
+- Change text inside add button while loading to “Adding…” or similar (and stop it adding another?)
+  - Done first bit, but check if can stop it logging multiple times if slow connection

+- Modals & Dropdown menu:
+  - Decorate the in the same style as the rest of the site and make sure fonts are large enough to read/have enough contrast

+- FIX: Issue with progress bars not filling full width next to image and interact button/progress bars being too long/short sometimes

 - Reset the selected radio button to none after deleting last pokemon,
 - and also clear the input for the nickname